 Tiffani Johnson MD, MSc

-Tiffani Johnson is a faculty member at PolicyLab at Children’s Hospital of Philadelphia (CHOP) and Assistant Professor of Pediatrics in the Division of Emergency Medicine at CHOP and the Perelman School of Medicine at the University of Pennsylvania.
-She is also a member of CHOP’s Center for Perinatal and Pediatric Health Disparities Research.
+Tiffani Johnson is a faculty scholar at PolicyLab at Children’s Hospital of Philadelphia (CHOP) and a former assistant professor of pediatrics in the Division of Emergency Medicine at CHOP.

-Dr. Johnson earned her medical degree from Rutgers University’s Robert Wood Johnson Medical School and completed her Pediatric Residency in 2009 in the Community Health Track at Children’s National Medical Center in Washington, DC.
+Dr. Johnson earned her medical degree from Rutgers University’s Robert Wood Johnson Medical School and completed her Pediatric Residency in 2009 in the Community Health Track at Children’s National Medical Center in Washington, D.C.
 Upon completion of residency, she spent one year working as a fellow for the Emergency Medical Services for Children’s National Medical Center.
 Dr. Johnson completed her fellowship in Pediatric Emergency Medicine at the Children’s Hospital of Pittsburgh in 2013.
-During this time, she was also a scholar in the Research and Development-University of Pittsburgh Health Institute’s (RUPHI) T32 research training program, and earned her Master’s Degree in Clinical Research with a specialization in Health Services Research.
-The RUPHI program is a unique two-year post-doctoral fellowship opportunity open to individuals seeking to pursue careers in health services research and/or health policy.
-The Program is sponsored by the RAND-University of Pittsburgh Health Institute (RUPHI), supported by the Agency for Healthcare Research and Quality (AHRQ), and housed jointly within the University of Pittsburgh Center for Research on Health Care and RAND Health in Pittsburgh.